 5- Poisoned By Plants

-An extensive review of the evidence indicating that fiber, carbohydrates, fats and phytochemicals in commonly consumed plants can damage the human teeth and digestive tract and have many other deleterious effects.
-It also includes a section on possible hermetic effects of eating This chapter is 40 pages long and includes more than 90 references to scientific books or articles.
+An extensive review of the evidence indicating that fiber, carbohydrates, fats and phytochemicals in commonly consumed plants can in large enough doses damage the human teeth and digestive tract and have many other deleterious effects.
+It also includes a section on possible hormetic effects of eating some plant foods.
+This chapter is 40 pages long and includes more than 90 references to scientific books or articles.

 6- Nature's Preferred Fuel

 Discusses the evidence, published in standard biochemistry textbooks and journals, indicating that fat is the preferred metabolic fuel not only for humans but all other mammals including chimps and gorillas, as well as birds.

 Discusses the difference between animal and plant fats, and explains why saturated fats are not harmful, and can't be harmful, because Nature has selected them as one of the primary forms of energy storage in all mammals.

 8- Nutrients and Antinutrients

 Explains why an animal-based diet is nutritionally superior to a plant-based diet, and documents that a diet consisting exclusively of animal source foods can meet all human micronutrient requirements including that for vitamin C. Extensive discussion of all essential vitamins, referring to primary sources documenting that plants provide vitamins and minerals in forms that are of low bioavailability, and that eating plants rich in carbohydrates probably increases our requirements for many vitamins and minerals.
 This chapter includes an extensive discussion of calcium requirements, including evidence that our actual requirement may be higher than admitted by authorities, and how to satisfy those requirements using animal products